How to Get a Hardship License in Florida

 What happens if the out of state license holder has a DUI Conviction?

 There is no hardship hearing in Florida.
-The conviction will go to other state and the driver must deal with the requirements in that state.
+The conviction will go to another state and the driver must deal with the requirements in that state.
 The conviction will NOT be recorded on the Florida driving record.

 If a Florida driver’s license has been issued, the conviction should be transfer back through NDR so that no revocation occurs.

 School Requirements for Hardship Reinstatement